 Students are encouraged to use the Media Center facilities during lunch.
-A student who intends to come to the Media Center during lunch must have obtained a lunch pass from their Teacher prior to coming to the Media Center.
+A student who intends to come to the Media Center during lunch must eat lunch in the cafeteria first and then sign out at admin table before coming to the Media Center.
+Upon arrival in the Media Center, student must sign in.
+Once students are in the Media Center during lunch, they may NOT leave until their lunch has ended.